Renofeation: A Simple Transfer Learning Method for Improved Adversarial Robustness: Experiments

 \subsection{Datasets and implementation detail}

 In this work, we consider five datasets to transfer to and models trained on ImageNet as pre-trained models.
 The datasets under consideration are shown in Table~\ref{table:dataset}.

-We mainly use ResNet-18~\cite{he2016deep} throughout the experiments and provide an ablation study on other networks in Section~\ref{sec:networks}.
 For training, we use a batch size of 64 and stochastic gradient descent with momentum following prior art~\cite{li2018delta,xuhong2018explicit}.
 For the experiments using fine-tuning, \textit{i.e.}, those that start with pre-trained weights, we use 30,000 iterations to make sure the loss converges.
 Additionally, we tune the learning rate, weight decay, and momentum for fine-tuning each dataset according to prior art~\cite{Li2020Rethinking}.
 Specifically, we tune learning rate$~\in\{0.01, 0.005\}$, momentum$~\in\{0, 0.9\}$, and weight decay$~\in\{0, 10^{-4}\}$ using grid search.
 For re-training, the hyper-parameters are set throughout the experiments across datasets without tuning.
 We use 90,000 iterations, learning rate $0.01$, momentum 0.9, and weight decay 0.005.
-Also, $\beta$ for $\mathcal{R}(\theta_{linear})=\beta\lVert \theta_{linear} \rVert_2^2$ is set to 0.01 across all the experiments following~\cite{li2018delta,xuhong2018explicit}.

-For fine-tuning methods that come with hyper-parameters such as L2SP and DELTA, we tune $\lambda_{weight}$ and $\lambda_{feat}$ to obtain the best transferred results according to prior art~\cite{xuhong2018explicit,li2018delta}.
+Also, weight decay for the last linear layer is set to 0.01 across all the experiments following~\cite{li2018delta,xuhong2018explicit}.
+We use cosine learning rate decay for all the experiments.
+For fine-tuning methods that come with hyper-parameters such as L2SP and DELTA, we tune $\lambda$ to obtain the best transferred results according to prior art~\cite{xuhong2018explicit,li2018delta}.